WeTS: A Benchmark for Translation Suggestion: Introduction

-\begin{itemize} \item We construct and share a benchmark dataset for TS in four translation directions, including English-to-German, German-to-English, Chinese-to-English, and English-to-Chinese. \item We provide strong baseline models for this community.
-Specifically, we make a detailed comparison between the Transformer-based and XLM-based models, and propose the segment-aware self-attention based Transformer for TS, which achieves State-Of-The-Art (SOTA) results on the benchmark dataset. \item We thoroughly investigate different ways for building the synthetic corpus.
-Since constructing the golden corpus is expensive and labor-consuming, it is very essential and promising to build the synthetic corpus by making full use of the parallel corpus of MT. \item We conduct extensive experiments and provide deep analyses about the strengths and weaknesses of the proposed approach, which are expected to give some insights for further researches on TS. \end{itemize}
+To address the limitations mentioned above and spur the research in TS, we make our efforts to construct a high-quality benchmark dataset with human annotation, named \emph{WeTS},\footnote{\emph{WeTS}: We Establish a benchmark for Translation Suggestion} which covers four different translation directions.
+As collecting the golden dataset is expensive and labor-consuming, we further propose several methods to automatically construct synthetic corpora, which can be utilized to improve the TS performance through pre-training.
+As for the model, we for the first time propose the segment-aware self-attention based Transformer for TS, named SA-Transformer, which achieves superior performance to the naive Transformer \cite{vaswani2017attention}.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item We construct and share a benchmark dataset for TS on four translation directions. \item We provide strong baseline models for this community.
+Specifically, we make a detailed comparison between the Transformer-based and XLM-based models, and propose the segment-aware self-attention based Transformer for TS, which achieves the best results on the benchmark dataset. \item We thoroughly investigate different ways for building the synthetic corpora.
+Since constructing the golden corpus is expensive and labor-consuming, it is very essential and promising to build the synthetic corpora by making full use of the parallel corpus of MT. \item We conduct extensive experiments and provide deep analyses about the strengths and weaknesses of the proposed approach, which are expected to give some insights for further researches on TS. \end{itemize}